-As of December 31, 2021, the City of Marine City had identified the material for roughly 75 percent of its service lines, and currently has 5 known lead service lines.
-All 5 are scheduled for replacement.
-We will be doing a more detailed inventory of our service lines throughout 2022 and will report those findings on our 2022 CCR.
+As of December 31, 2022, the City of Marine City had identified the materials for roughly 85 percent of its service lines, and currently has eight (8) known lead service lines.
+All eight (8) are scheduled for replacement.
+We will be working on completing the inventory of our service lines throughout 2023 and will report those findings on our 2023 CCR.